 We believe that health and healing should be accessible to everyone.

-But we can't reach the most underserved communities without you.
+Help us reach as many communities as possible.
+Have your say on #HealthInnovation and represent with #TheHealingProject

-Token holders
+#TheHealingProject Token holders aren’t just riding the #Web3 wave, they’re building solution to chronic disease IRL

 As a token holder, you'll be able to: (bullet points can be an infographic img post)

-Collaborate with us on hackathons and project sprints that will help equalize health care innovation across diverse communities.
+Collaborate with us on hackathons and project sprints that will help equalize health innovation across diverse communities.

 Help build blockchain-based supply chains for rare botanical ingredients and their therapeutic discovery.

-Guide how we allocate our annual donations towards causes of your choice.
+Guide how we allocate our annual donations towards causes-of-your-choice.

 Get early access to products you help develop.

-Don't forget: Early access to products goes first to token holders.
+Don't forget: Early access to products goes to token holders first.
 So if you want to jump ahead of the line, this is how you do it.
-Get your THP NFT today.
+Get your #THP NFT today.

 April 20 - Build The Healing Project Story - transparent monitoring of project outcomes - Discord pump